kernkraft235/tokens-per-second-viz/README.md

-> ![NOTE] PROGRESS PAUSED
+> [!CAUTION]
-> I am not actively working on this, and don't remember it's status except for that it kinda worked but then got janky when I tried adding on-demand simulated outputs
+> ### PROGRESS PAUSED

-It's janky and doesn't really work as intended.
-Might revisit later
+> I am not actively working on this, and don't remember it's status except for that it kinda worked but then got janky when I tried adding on-demand simulated outputs.
+Might revisit later.
+It can probably become what it was intended to become with the improved vibe coding as of Aug 2025

 # Plan (not actual status)